hcoles/pitest-site/quickstart/mutators.markdown

 Negation Mutator (ABS)
 -------------------------------------------------
-This mutator replace any use of a numeric variable (local valiable, field, array cell) with its negation.
+This mutator replace any use of a numeric variable (local variable, field, array cell) with its negation.
 For example:
 ```java
 public float get(final float i) {
   return i;